aneagoie/robofriends-pwa/README.md

 # robofriends-pwa
-Udemy tutorial - adding PWA capabilities to a react app
+adding PWA capabilities to a react app

 To run the project: